 Don't think you have to stay inside!

-This walking tour itinerary lets you explore one of the oldest part of the city, settled almost 400 years ago by the Puritans.
+This self-guided walking tour for rainy weather lets you explore one of the oldest part of the city, settled almost 400 years ago by the Puritans.

 You'll see several Freedom Trail sites and other historic places, but almost more important on a rainy day, you will find numerous places along the way where you can shop, eat, and stay dry if the rain gets heavier.